 In 2010, Endless Pools® introduced the Underwater Treadmill, our proprietary design.
-Since then, it's been available exclusively in Original Endless Pools and Endless Pools swim spas.
+Since then, it's been available exclusively in Endless Pools Original Series pools and swim spas.
 Now, we've brought the same innovative fitness technology to the traditional backyard pool.

 The new Endless Pools Hydrostride™ underwater treadmill, designed for aquatic environments, lets traditional-pool owners enjoy the benefits of low-impact aquatic exercise from the convenience of home.
-With the Endless Pools Hydrostride, it's possible to get excellent walking, jogging, and running workouts in the backyard pool.
+With the Endless Pools Hydrostride treadmill, it's possible to get excellent walking, jogging, and running workouts in the backyard pool.

 Using an aquatic treadmill offers a great many benefits.
 A solid body of research has already been published on some key areas of health and recovery.